Brennan-Clinch/Project2/Business Analysis.md

 ![](BUSINE~2/unnamed-chunk-11-1.png)<!-- -->

-Based on the histograms, it does look like the histograms are a little symmetric (not exactly a normal distribution though) with most values of Title Polarity being close to zero with share category 'many' having an extremely high amount.
-So articles with title polarity close to zero and with shares greater than 3800 will most likely be shared more often.
+Based on the histograms, it does look like the histograms are a little symmetric (not exactly a normal distribution though) with most values of Title Polarity being close to zero with share category 'few' having an extremely high amount.
+So articles with title polarity close to zero and with shares less than the first quantile of the data will most likely be shared more often.